How To Know if Your Thermocouple Is Malfunctioning

 - Finally, visually inspect the connectors for physical damage because a faulty connector can affect the reliability of the test reading.

-If you cannot see or detect problems proceed with the test.
+If you can’t see or detect problems, proceed with the test.

-*Note: If you are inexperienced, we’d recommend calling a licensed heating contractor to perform the test!
+*Note: If you’re inexperienced, we’d recommend calling a licensed heating contractor to perform the test.

 - Remove the thermocouple by unscrewing the copper lead and connection nut (first) and then the bracket nuts.

-- For the actual test, turn on your flame source, and place the tip of the thermocouple into the flame, leaving it there until it is quite hot.
+- For the actual test, turn on your flame source and place the tip of the thermocouple into the flame, leaving it there until it’s quite hot.

 - A working thermocouple will give a reading of between 25 and 30 millimeters.
 If the reading is less than 25 millimeters, it should be replaced.